-It's very important to understand the difference between good carbs bad carbs, because the choices you make in carbohydrates has a crucial impact on your level of mental and physical health both currently and in the future.
+It’s very important to understand the difference between good carbs and bad carbs, because the choices you make in carbohydrates has a crucial impact on your level of mental and physical health both currently and in the future.
 How well you feel, function and perform right now is heavily influenced by carbohydrate consumption and the ingestion of the wrong types of carbs has a direct influence on the condition of your health throughout your lifetime.

 The consumption of bad carbs is directly linked to the following health conditions:

 - type 2 diabetes

 - irritable bowel, Crohn’s and other GI disorders